IIYAMA12/performance-matters-server-side/AUDIT.md

 ## Manifest

 The manifest is a file which includes information about the website you are going to cache.
-Which helps
+It is like a kind of meta.xml or condig.xml file, which contains the main/global information.

 ```JSON
 {
   "name": "Map",